German Innogy carve-up could complicate SSE's npower merger

 “The deal the CMA has been looking at is between Innogy’s npower and SSE, but now if npower is owned by E.ON, that’s three of the big six (energy suppliers) involved,” Jefferies analyst Ahmed Farman told Reuters.

 Britain’s“big six” energy suppliers control around 80 percent of the retail energy market.
-The other three suppliers are Centrica’s British Gas, EDF Energy and Iberdrola’s Scottish Power.
+The other three suppliers are Centrica’s (CNA.L) British Gas, EDF Energy (EDF.PA) and Iberdrola’s (IBE.MC) Scottish Power.

 “It could potentially complicate things from a regulatory point of view,” Farman added.